UTDallasEPICS/Rainbow-Roundup-Calendar-Event-App/README.md

 ### `/profile/:id`

 - View a specific user's profile
+- Create a report against a user for an inappropriate name, profile picture, or other
 - Super admin is also able to ban or revoke bans of a user on this page

 ### `/admin/`